Beta Site: This is a new site which is still under development. We welcome your feedback, which will help improve it.

 The NIHR holds an annual, open competition to fund Senior Investigators - with selection informed by the advice of an international panel of experts.

-The 2020 NIHR Senior Investigator competition, the 13th annual round of awards, will launch on 31 July 2019.
+The 2020 NIHR Senior Investigator competition, the 13th annual round of awards, is now open.
 The competition will close on 2 October 2019.

 Leading researchers funded by the NIHR (and who are employed by a NHS Trust, university or charity based in England) are encouraged to apply.

-Guidance for applicants will be available, with details on eligibility, selection criteria and how to complete the application form online.
+Guidance for applicants is available, with details on eligibility, selection criteria and how to complete the application form online.

 The Advisory Committee on Clinical Excellence Awards (ACCEA) advises health ministers on the presentation of clinical excellence awards to consultants working in the NHS.
 If you would like more information on being nominated by the NIHR via your status as an NIHR Senior Investigator, please contact NIHRLeadership@nihr.ac.uk.